SEC 13F: How to Get & Use 13F Filings

 Go to SEC EDGAR System company search website and type the company or fund name in the form.
 It helps if you know the fund or management company by exact name.
 For example, by typing “George Soros” you get no results – you need to ask for “Soros Fund Management”.
 Another example: if you search for “Berkshire Hathaway” you get four different companies and three of the names contain “Berkshire Hathaway” (the right one is Berkshire Hathaway Inc).
 However, for the best known managers the fund and company names are widely known and you can easily google them or find them on Wikipedia.

 After submitting the search query you get a list of all forms that asset manager has filed (most of them are not really interesting).
-Look for form 13F-HR – Quarterly report filed by institutional managers, Holdings.
+The right one is form 13F-HR – Quarterly report filed by institutional managers, Holdings.

 Getting the Top Hedge Funds’ Holdings from Media